kieranknowles1/nixcfg/docs/usage.md

 ## Backups

 Backups can be configured per-host and are encrypted with a password, stored in the host's `secrets.yaml` file, which is itself encrypted based on the user's private SSH key.
+Backups run automatically on a daily basis, and run on boot if the last backup was missed.

 A wrapper script for each repository is provided on the `PATH` as `restic-<repo>` and can be used the same as the regular `restic` command, but with the repository and password pre-configured.